The most...

 Separation anxiety in dogs

-Dogs can feel separation anxiety when they have a very strong and dependant relationship with their human companions.
-This is why they begin to feel extremely distressed, nervous and anxious when separated from their companion.
+Dogs can feel separation anxiety when they have a very strong and dependent relationship with their human companions.
+This is why they begin to feel extremely distressed, nervous, and anxious when separated from their companion.
 This anxiety will lead them to have behavioral issues, such as the following:

 • Urinating or defecating